Want to avoid more development failures due to safety and reduce risks for patients? Join TODAY!

 RENAsym consortium members meet three to four times per year.
 Members receive updates on RENAsym development progress, propose new features, provide input on proposed additions, and engage in discussions regarding basic concepts and mechanisms related to kidney injury and function.
 Additional meetings are also held occasionally to discuss important scientific issues.

 Following the initial low-cost phase 1 of RENAsym, members will be provided with an updated version of RENAsym, along with training and access to the DSSI team for support, during their membership or licensing term.
-Discounts on membership renewals or software licenses will be given to phase 1 members when phase 2 begins in September of 2020.
+Discounts on membership renewals or software licenses will be given to phase 1 members when phase 2 begins toward the end of 2020.

 The RENAsym Consortium is now open to new members.
-Discounts for phase 1 members on future access to RENAsym are reduced after February of 2019, so don’t delay!
 Please contact us to join today!